Let’s take your mining and exploration practices to the future!

 The seedling logo is an international certification and the symbol exists to clearly identify certified compostable degradable plastics.
 The seedling logo is a symbol that the product's claims of biodegradability and compostability as per Australian Standard 4736-2006 have been verified.
 For the end-user, the seedling logo will communicate the authenticity and independent verification of claims of compliance to AS 4736‐2006.

-7) How long do they take to compost?
+7) How long do they take to compost when buried?

-When they are buried, the composting process is started by the microorganisms and insects in the soil.
+The composting process is started by the moisture, microorganisms and insects in the soil.

 In an ideal composting environment, these can completely compost within 4 weeks.

-In a typical mining environment (low quality soil mixed with rock, etc), these will take between 9-18 months; it's subjective depending on the number of microorganisms present.
+In a typical mining or exploration environment, these can start to break down in 6 weeks up to 18 months; it's subjective depending on the moisture and number of microorganisms present.
 Regardless, the bags are made from a natural product and certified as such, so it will not break down into tiny plastics or harm microbes and insects in the soil.

 9) What is it that starts the composting process?

-The composting process involves four main components: organic matter, moisture, oxygen, and bacteria, the biggest factor of these being the organic matter (soil).
+The composting process involves four main components: organic matter, moisture, oxygen, and bacteria, the biggest factor of these being the moisture.

 10) How much does a Samplex EnviroBag cost?